andcho09/Connect4Trainer/README.md

 # Connect4Trainer
 This is a training tool for the game [Connect 4](https://en.wikipedia.org/wiki/Connect_Four).
 While you could play Connect-4 with this, the goal of the project is to train players for the end game by showing a board and checking whether they've made the "correct" move.

+# Usage

+1. In Eclipse run the `connect4.rest.RestServer` class
+2. Then in a browser, navigate to [http://localhost:4567/game.htm](http://localhost:4567/game.htm)

 # Design Bits

 ## Algorithm